Smart Cities Mission 2.0: Focus on Net Zero Urban Centers

 Practice Questions

 Q1.
-What is the primary focus of Smart Cities Mission 2.0?
+What is the primary objective of the Smart Cities Mission 2.0 launched by the Government of India?

 Q2.
-Which ministry implements the Smart Cities Mission?
+Which ministry is responsible for the implementation of the Smart Cities Mission 2.0?

 - Ministry of Housing and Urban Affairs